runtimerevolution/sidekiq_launcher/README.md

 # Sidekiq Launcher

-Sidekiq Launcher provides a User Interface to run Sidekiq jobs without the need of accessing the console.
+Sidekiq Launcher is a gem that provides a user interface for running Sidekiq jobs without having to access the console.
+This readme provides information on how to install and use Sidekiq Launcher, as well as how to configure the gem and contribute to the project.

 ## Installation